The PRISM Intervention for Adolescents and Young Adults Receiving Hematopoietic Cell Transplantation

 Time Frame

-Hospital Anxiety & Depression Scale Score - Depression sub-score
+Hospital Anxiety & Depression Scale (HADS) Score - Depression Sub-score

 Time Frame: 6-months

-The HADS assesses mixed affective symptoms in patients with serious illness.
-The scale consists of 7 questions for anxiety and 7 for depression.
-Each is scored from 0-3, for a total range of 0-21 points per subscale.
-"Caseness" of anxiety and depression is defined as ≥8 points, with sensitivity/specificity of 0.8/0.9 for anxiety and 0.8/0.8 for depression.
+The Hospital Anxiety and Depression Scale -Depression sub scale assesses mixed affective symptoms in patients with serious illness.
+The scale consists of 7 questions for depression.
+Each is scored from 0-3, for a total range of 0-21 points.
+"Caseness" of depression is defined as ≥8 points, with sensitivity/specificity of 0.8/0.8 for depression.
 The depression sub-scale will be measured as a continuous variable.
+Higher scores indicate more symptoms.

 6-months